DebianLinuxTutorials

 lsb_release -a

-Next, we edit the source list file of Debian 10 and will replace the existing repository addresses with Debian 11:
+Next, we edit the source list file of Debian 10 and replace the existing repository addresses with Debian 11:

 sudo nano /etc/apt/sources.list